 Suggestions offered by Nepali Spell Checker are generated by an algorithm, which is based on a number of factors including the entries in the official Nepali dictionary, Nepali grammar and orthography rules and the guidelines from Nepal Academy.
 The order in which the suggestions are presented is based on objective factors, such as popularity of the suggestions.

 The approach taken to predict suggestions can be categorized broadly into two steps.
-The first step includes the term being looked up against a comprehensive set of words and phrases, which includes a varieties of entries, like the entries from the official Nepali dictionary, new words not yet included in the dictionary, proper nouns, etc. If a term matches an entry in the set, the spell checker learns that the term is correct and moves on to the next term.
+The first step includes the term being looked up against a comprehensive set of words and phrases, which includes a varieties of entries, new words not yet included in the dictionary, proper nouns, etc. If a term matches an entry in the set, the spell checker learns that the term is correct and moves on to the next term.

 If the term does not exist in the dictionary, then, as a part of the second step, it processes the term against the grammar and orthography rules.
 Often times, a typical text contains many valid terms, like inflections and derived words, etc., that are not root terms.
 The spell checker decomposes such a term into different components.
 A lookup is performed for each component, and if the lookup succeeds, i.e., if all components exist in the set, it finally checks to see if all the components relate to each other according to the grammar and orthography rules.